Evryway/evryway.github.io/_posts/2024-12-10-largest-interior-2.md

 ## Cell crossing

 Polygon edges can interact with cells in a few different ways.
-Firstly, it can miss a cell entirely, in which case that cell is "inside" or "outside" the edge - but it may be crossed by any other cell, so the resulting cell state is unknown until all other edges are tested.
+Firstly, it can miss a cell entirely, in which case that cell is "inside" or "outside" the edge - but it may be crossed by any other edge, so the resulting cell state is unknown until all other edges are tested.

 Secondly, The edge can cross the cell - some portion of the polygon edge is inside the cell edges.
 In this case, the